Big in China: The Global Market for Hollywood Movies

 The 2017 film Transformers: The Last Knight was a flop in the United States, pulling in a franchise low of $69 million in its opening weekend.
 But the film’s fortunes reversed in China, where the movie opened at $123 million, a franchise high.
 This kind of box office performance is becoming less of an anomaly for Hollywood movies.

-Today, nearly 70 percent of Hollywood box office revenue comes from abroad, up from just over 30 percent in 1991.
+In 1991, Hollywood’s biggest studios made about 30 percent of their box office internationally.
+By 2016, that percentage had doubled.
 As ticket sales in North America have begun to level off, profit-seeking production companies have turned toward the growing international market.
 So a Hollywood film’s international success can, and often does, play a critical role in compensating for a poor domestic performance.

 China, in particular, is critical to global box office revenue.
 In the first quarter of 2018 (January, February, and March), China’s box offices outearned their American counterparts for the first time ever, and China became the largest market in the world.
 As international filmmakers increasingly cater to a Chinese audience of over 1.3 billion people, it’s not just the distribution channels that change but also the films themselves.